Communication is changing HR.

 - Instant messaging.
 Services such as WhatsApp are now just as at home in the office as they are a permanent fixture within social circles.

 - Social media.
-Facebook’s decision to launch a new business-centric platform called ’Workplace’, is testament to how powerful a form of communication social media is in the modern age.
+Facebook’s decision to launch a new business-centric platform called ’Workplace’, is a testament to how powerful a form of communication social media is in the modern age.

 - In-app communication.
 Increasingly, business software includes integrated communication methods, enabling teams to discuss projects, sales leads and support queries in-line with their daily tasks.